potiuk/airflow/README.md

 8) Once PR is created in the Airflow repository, the team member who creates it should link to the PR in the Airflow repository in the description of the issue.

-9) Sometimes there is a doubt whether the fix should be applied in the next patch-level release, for example because of high risk involved or need to be correlated with other changes.
-In such cases the `apache/airflow` PR should contain recommendation from the person who implemented the fix on how to proceed.
-Milestone in the `apache/airflow` PR should be set as usual for regular PRs.

-10) The security team member merging the `apache/airflow` PR, should close the issue in `airflow-s`.
+9) The security team member merging the `apache/airflow` PR, should close the issue in `airflow-s`.
 If there is the private variant of the PR in the `airflow-s/airflow-s` repository, it should be closed as well.
    The milestone of the issue should be set to milestone when it is planned to be released.
    The milestones are in the format `Airlfow-2.6.2` or `Providers-June-2023-1` (first June providers batch) or `Chart-1.9.0`.
 New milestones are created when needed.
+   Sometimes, (as result of the triage discussions) the fix should not be applied in the next patch-level release, for example because of high risk involved or need to be correlated with other changes.
+   In such cases, the milestone in the issue and the corresponding PR should be set to the next minor release rather than the next patch-level release.

-11) During the releases, the release manager will look through closed issues in the "airflow-s" with the corresponding milestones, updates the [ASF CVE tool](https://cveprocess.apache.org) and Updates the following fields taking it from the issue:
+10) During the releases, the release manager will look through closed issues in the "airflow-s" with the corresponding milestones, updates the [ASF CVE tool](https://cveprocess.apache.org) and Updates the following fields taking it from the issue: